opmatrixsoftware/sshd-docker-builder/README.md

 ## Kubernetes files

-Example yaml scripts to deploy in Kubernetes with the ability to access the container via SSH and build docker images.
+Example YAML scripts to deploy in Kubernetes with the ability to access the container via SSH and build docker images.

 # How to deploy using Docker
 You must run this image "as privileged".
 This container has only been testing on Rocky Linux 9 and Ubuntu 22, but it should